-The Company's Annual Report on Form 10-KSB for the fiscal year ended December 31, 1996, Quarterly Report on Form 10-QSB for the fiscal quarter ended March 31, 1997, Current Report
+The Company's Annual Report on Form 10-KSB for the fiscal year ended December 31, 1996, Quarterly Report on Form 10-QSB for the fiscal quarter ended March 31, 1997, Current Report on Form 8-K filed with the Commission on June 9, 1997, Quarterly Report on Form 10-QSB for the fiscal quarter ended June 30, 1997 and Quarterly Report on Form 10-QSB for the fiscal quarter ended September 30, 1997;

-- on Form 8-K filed with the Commission on June 9, 1997, and Quarterly Report on Form 10-QSB for the fiscal quarter ended June 30, 1997; - The Company's definitive Proxy Statement dated May 8, 1997 filed in connection with the Company's 1997 Annual Meeting of Stockholders; - 3.
+- The Company's definitive Proxy Statement dated May 8, 1997 filed in connection with the Company's 1997 Annual Meeting of Stockholders; - 3.
 The description of the Company's securities contained in the Company's Registration Statement on Form 8-A filed under the Exchange Act on November 27, 1995, including any amendment or report filed for the purpose of updating such description.